Turbok408/retsodsimc/README.md

 updated sor dmg values

 # Current Issues:
-no spell power gear\
+NEED TO UPDATE SEALS AND JUDGE CS DS PROCCING WINDFURY no spell power gear\
 no input validation\
 assumes you have all buffs + enchants\